thomaslenaour/ytrack/subjects/total-invoices/README.md

 You must list these informations only if the sum of all their invoices is greater than 38 €.

+You must order result by name in ascending order.

 ### Expected result

 ![Expected Result](https://thomaslenaour.github.io/ytrack/subjects/total-invoices/expected.png)